aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 - Checked Wi-Fi connection status.
 - Asked the user to test another website.
 - Checked IP configuration.
-- Tested network connectivity with ping..
+- Tested network connectivity with ping.
 - Checked DNS resolution.
 - Reconnected the device to Wi-Fi.
 - Confirmed with the user that internet access was restored.

 ---

-## Likely Root Cause
+## Root Cause

 DNS lookup failed on the affected device.
 Wi-Fi was connected, but websites could not be reached by domain name.